Skip to main content

 A. It is unlawful for any person owning or operating a tank truck or any other self-propelled vehicle used for transporting more than fifty (50) gallons of gasoline, kerosene, benzol, naphtha or other volatile liquids, to park such vehicle parked on any public street or alley within the jurisdiction of the metropolitan government for more than two (2) hours, whether loaded or empty.

-B. It is unlawful for any person owning or operating a truck or motor vehicle of more than 8,800 pounds gross vehicle weight rating, or a dump truck, to park such vehicle on any public street or alley within the jurisdiction of the metropolitan government for more than two (2) hours, whether loaded or empty.
+B. It is unlawful for any person owning or operating a truck or motor vehicle of more than 8,800 ten thousand pounds gross vehicle weight rating, or a dump truck of more than fifty-four thousand pounds of gross weight, including the load therein, to park such vehicle on any public street or alley within the jurisdiction of the metropolitan government for more than two (2) hours, whether loaded or empty.